Who’s That Voice in Your Head? Understanding Your Inner Critic

 - 4 min read

-You’re getting ready for a presentation.
-Or scrolling through your to-do list at 8am.
-Out of nowhere, a voice pipes up:
+You’re getting ready for a presentation or scrolling through your to-do list at 8 AM.
+Suddenly, a voice pipes up:

 “You’re not ready.”